RobvanGastel/dinov2-finetune/README.md

 ## Results

 **Pascal VOC** \
-**DINOv2.** I achieve a validation mean IoU of approximately 85.2% using LoRA and a 1x1 convolution decoder.
-When applying ImageNet-C corruptions (Hendrycks & Dietterich, 2019) to test robustness on Pascal VOC, the validation mean IoU drops to 72.2% with corruption severity level 5 (the maximum).
-The qualitative performance of this network is illustrated in the figure below.
+I achieve a validation mean IoU of approximately 76.4% using LoRA and a 1x1 convolution decoder with DINOv3 ViT-L weights.
+When applying ImageNet-C corruptions (Hendrycks & Dietterich, 2019) to test robustness on Pascal VOC, the validation mean IoU drops to 73.8% with corruption severity level 5 (the maximum).
+The performance of the corrupted evaluation does fluctuate, I estimate between 2-5% depending on the type of finetuning.
+This also holds for the ADE20k dataset.
+Just the decoder or LoRA with 1x1 convolutional decoder fluctuates less than the fpn decoder.
+The qualitative performance of DINOv2 with LoRA and a 1x1 decoder is illustrated in the figure below.
 Based on their qualitative and quantitative performance, these pre-trained weights handle image corruption effectively.

 ![](/assets/examples/voc_corruption_performance.png?raw=true)